LF-digitala-kanaler/LFDS/content/components/web/buttonandlinks/buttons.md

 template: ComponentPage
 category: Button and Links
 title: Buttons
+intro: >-
-intro: Used primarily as an explanation of terms and difficult words in inline text.
+  Used primarily as an explanation of terms and difficult words in inline text.
   When the user clicks/hovers a word with a popover tooltip a small popover appears in which explanatory text is displayed.
-previewImage: ''
 status: Published
 date: '2018-05-25'
-excerpt: 'Noooooo, they ruined it!'
+previewImage: /img/screenshot-2019-12-03-at-16.45.42.png
 tabs:
   - content: >-
       ## How to use